Skip to main contentSkip to secondary navigation

 Limitations

-• This calculator uses the standard 114-day gestation for swine.
-Individual sows may farrow 1–2 days earlier or later.
-Factors not accounted for: premature farrowing due to illness, heat stress, or mycotoxin-contaminated feed; breed-specific variations beyond those listed; and the effect of large litters (14+ piglets) which sometimes trigger earlier farrowing.
-This is a planning tool, not a substitute for veterinary monitoring.
+• Factors not accounted for: premature farrowing due to illness, heat stress, or mycotoxin-contaminated feed; breed-specific variations beyond the listed breed types; and the effect of unusually large litters (14+ piglets) which sometimes trigger earlier farrowing.

 Frequently Asked Questions